-Here’s a delicious recipe perfect for lunch boxes for kids of any age.
+Here’s a delicious recipe perfect for breakfast, lunch, dinner, snacks or lunch boxes for kids of any age.

 The beauty of this little recipe is that you can substitute away with your kids preferred vegetables.

-When I make these for dinner (with extras for next day’s school lunch boxes) I serve them with guacamole and sour cream and the kids demolish them.
+When I make these for dinner (with extras for next day’s school lunch) I serve them with guacamole and sour cream and the kids demolish them.

-If you’re looking for more recipe inspiration, take a look at my new recipe ebook getting rave reviews, Easy Wholefood Lunchboxes.
+If you’re looking for more recipe inspiration, take a look at my delicious recipe ebook Easy Wholefood Lunchboxes.